-Fig. 52: Connection of the valve to a PC via the CAN bus interface (field bus connector X3)
+Fig. 56: Connection of the valve to a PC via the CAN bus interface (field bus connector X3)

-- In its standard model with screw plug, the service connector X10 is not permitted for use in a hazardous area. - ▶ For mounting of the screw plug of the service connector X10, it must be observed that the gasket and the threads of the screw plug as well as the threads in the electronic housing of the valve are not damaged. - ▶ If there is damage to the screw plug of the service connector or the thread in the electronic housing, the valve must not be operated in hazardous areas. - ▶ Tightening torque screw plug: ⇒ Chap.
-"3.1.2 Representative depiction of the valve", page 17
+- ► In its standard model with screw plug, the service connector X10 is not permitted for use in hazardous area. - ► For mounting of the screw plug of the service connector X10, it must be observed that the gasket and the threads of the screw plug as well as the threads in the electronic housing of the valve are not damaged. - ► In case of damage to the screw plug of the service connector or the threads in the electronic housing, the valve must not be operated in an hazardous area. - ► Tightening torque screw plug: ⇒ Chap.
+"3.1.2 Representative depiction of the valve", page 18

-The use of the service interface is only permitted outside the area subject to explosion.
+The use of the service interface is only permitted outside the hazardous area.